Trailing Drawdown Explained: Intraday vs EOD

 Now imagine you do that all day.
 Five winners that each peak higher than where they close.
 By session’s end, you might be up $1,500 realized — but your threshold has trailed up $2,400.
 You’re sitting $900 closer to liquidation than you were at the open.
 One bad trade tomorrow and the account is gone.

-This is what most Apex traders eventually figure out the hard way: the dollar amount that closes their account isn’t what they lost on the losing trade — it’s the cushion they gave up while their winners peaked and reversed.
+This is what most traders eventually figure out the hard way: the dollar amount that closes their account isn’t what they lost on the losing trade — it’s the cushion they gave up while their winners peaked and reversed.

 Same scenario as above on an EOD account: